s-a/sample-db/README.md

  - All sample audio filenames have to be lower cased.
  - There is no naming convension obligation but if you want give further informations about a ```.wav``` file follow this filename structure to define beats per minute and sample length:
    - [describing-file-name]_[108bpm]_[4bars].wav
+ - All additional collections have to contain a ```package.json``` file which describes the colletion.
+Take a look at this [package.json](package.json) file to create your own.

 # License
 By default all samples are published under MIT and GLP license.
-If you want a diffent license model place a file called ```LICENSE``` into subfolders you created.
+If you want a diffent license model enter it into the license field in your ```package.json```.
 The license permission inherits to nested subfolders.